Plan Your In-Person Apartment Visits

 Request marketing materials

 Ask for brochures or floor plans you can take with you.
-These may give you more information about the amenities of the apartment community or the dimensions of the apartment unit or units you are considering, for instance.
+These may give you more information about the amenities of the apartment community or the dimensions of the apartment unit or units you are considering.

 Give the apartment the once-over

 Don’t be afraid to poke around a bit during your apartment visit.
-Open closets and check the water pressure, for instance, gathering as much information as you can.
+Open closets and check the water pressure, for instance.
+Gather as much information as you can.
 (Do be polite and ask for permission first.)

 Read more: Apartment Walkthrough Checklist